ValeevGroup/tiledarray/src/TiledArray/tile_interface/README.md

 }
 ```
-However, TiledArray also supports user-defined tile types.
-There are few
-scenarios where one would like to provide a non-standard type as a tile; for
+There are few scenarios where one would like to provide a non-standard type as a
-example, users may want to provide a more efficient implementation of certain
+tile; for example, users may want to provide a more efficient implementation of
-tile operations.
-An arithmatic tile represent an n-th order tensor object,
+certain tile operations.
+An arithmatic tile represent an n-th order tensor
-and may use any arbitrary data representation.
+object, and may use any arbitrary data representation.

 * Tile objects must define a shallow copy constructor and assignment operator.
 If you would like to use a tile object type that is not or cannot be converted